adamgpgarcia/Employee-Scheduler/README.md

 ## Admin Schedule Creation Screen

-    - This screen shows the open chat threads
+    - This screen allows for the viewing, creation, editing and deleting of schedules

-    - Users can navigate to a open thread or start a new one

-    - Threads have the last message displyed with date

-    - User initials fill in their avatar circle
+    - All schedules that have been released show up here

+    - Total shifts in schedule are viewable

 <br clear="left"/>
 <br/><br/>